 Commit to saying “Yes!” only to those opportunities and choices that allow your Highest Self to come forth.

 Block #3 – Not Having an Authentic Road Map

 My spiritual teacher says, “Don’t imitate, radiate.”
-Your individual brilliance and authentic essence need to be honored.
+Your individual brilliance and authentic essence need to be honoured.